Variable Selection and Minimax Prediction in High-dimensional Functional Linear Model

-{High-dimensional functional data have become increasingly prevalent in modern applications such as high-frequency financial data and neuroimaging data analysis.
+\begin{quotation} {\it Abstract:} High-dimensional functional data have become increasingly prevalent in modern applications such as high-frequency financial data and neuroimaging data analysis.
 We investigate a class of high-dimensional linear regression models, where each predictor is a random element in an infinite-dimensional function space, and the number of functional predictors $p$ can potentially be ultra-high.
 Assuming that each of the unknown coefficient functions belongs to some reproducing kernel Hilbert space (RKHS), we regularize the fitting of the model by imposing a group elastic-net type of penalty on the RKHS norms of the coefficient functions.
 We show that our loss function is Gateaux sub-differentiable, and our functional elastic-net estimator exists uniquely in the product RKHS.
 Under suitable sparsity assumptions and a functional version of the irrepresentable condition, we derive a non-asymptotic tail bound for variable selection consistency of our method.
 Allowing the number of true functional predictors $q$ to diverge with the sample size, we also show a post-selection refined estimator can achieve the oracle minimax optimal prediction rate.
-The proposed methods are illustrated through simulation studies and a real-data application from the Human Connectome Project. } \keywords{Functional linear regression; Elastic-net penalty; Reproducing kernel Hilbert space; Model selection consistency; Minimax optimality; Sparsity.}
+The proposed methods are illustrated through simulation studies and a real-data application from the Human Connectome Project.